Introduction to BPMN Part IV - Data and Artifacts

 To create data object

-3. Name the data Purchase Order.
+3. Name the data object Purchase Order.

 Data object created